Building bhyve Images using makefs and mkimg

 EDIT: Anish Gupta did the work that Neel Natu committed.
 Thanks Anish!

-I had previously built images using makefs
+I had previously built images using makefs and mkimg for a CF card for

 use in another machine, so being able to build images to use with bhyve